JustOff/cpf-update-win/README.md

 Installation:

-1. Download and extract winPenPack X-Chromium [package](http://www.winpenpack.com/en/download.php?view.1082)
+1. Download and extract winPenPack [X-Chromium](http://www.winpenpack.com/en/download.php?view.1082)
 2. Place X-Update-cpf.cmd next to X-Chromium.exe and X-Chromium.ini
 3. Run X-Update-cpf.cmd and follow the wizard to get all required utilities from corresponding sites or download single archive cpf-update-win-utils.zip from [release page](https://github.com/JustOff/cpf-update-win/releases/latest)
 4. Place the executables from step 3 into "Update" folder